gwchar2/Matrix-Calculator/README.md

 $ git clone https://github.com/gwchar2/Matrix-Calculator.git
 ```

-    Download the file physically to your computer via the "Download ZIP" option.
+    You can also download the file physically to your computer via the "Download ZIP" option.
     Extract the downloaded folder to your chosen repository.

 ##### Step 2 -